mez/mez.github.com/_posts/2017-04-21-squeezedet-deep-learning-for-object-detection.md

 ### Pros:
 1. Easy to implement, relatively speaking...

 Speed becomes a major concern when we are thinking of running these models on the edge (IoT, mobile, cars).
-For example, a car needs to detect where other cars, people, puppies, kittens and bikes are to name a few; I could go on, but you get the idea.
-This is why I bother.
-The major motivation for me is the edge compute and the need for speed.
-We need compact models that can make quick predictions and are energy efficient.
+For example, a car needs to detect where other cars, people and bikes are to name a few; I could go on... puppies, kittens... you get the idea.
+The major motivation for me is the need for speed given the constraints that edge computes have; we need compact models that can make quick predictions and are energy efficient.
 <!-- more -->
 ---